roseswe/rupdater2/README.md

 - `-k`, `--keep`          Keep files that did not match the MD5 hash.
 - `-h`, `--help`, `-?`    Show the (detailed) help message.
 - `-V`, `--version`       Show the program version.
+- `-u`, `--url=URL`       Specify the base URL.
+If not provided, default URL will be used.

 ### Example Usage